kobiso/kobiso.github.io/_posts/research/2018-01-26-research-autoencoder.md

 P(x, h^1, \ldots, h^\ell) = \bigg( \prod_{k=1}^{\ell-2} P(h^k|h^{k-1}) \bigg) P(h^{\ell-1},h^{\ell})
 $${: .text-center}

-- Pre-training with DBN and fine-tuning with backpropagation reduced overfitting problem and improved performance on MNIST dataset classification.
+- Pre-training with DBN and fine-tuning with backpropagation improved performance on MNIST dataset classification.
   - Unsupervised pre-training with DBN also showed better performance than before.
   - However, these days, when there is enough big data set, random initialization gives better performance than pre-training with DBN.